- Quality of Life & Wellness»

 How are affirmations written?

-Although the web is crawling with pre-written affirmations, the best ones are often the ones we write for ourselves.
+Although the web is crawling with pre-written affirmations, the best ones are the ones we write for ourselves.

 This is because through the process of writing a good affirmation, we examine what is truly setting us back within our own subconscious and what we need to do to fix it.